 CAPTURE and DELIVERY:

 Rachel Photographs is not liable to deliver every image captured from the event.
 Not every person present at the event is guaranteed to be photographed.
 The Photographer will put every effort into capturing each scheduled moment such as the first kiss, bouquet toss, cake cutting, etc, but delivery of photos is not guaranteed due to unforeseen circumstances, changes in timeline, changes in lighting, scenery, or sudden movement.
 The determination of images delivered to the Client is left to the discretion of the Photographer.
 The Photographer will not deliver RAW images and will not turn over unedited images.
-Most clients can expect anywhere from 40-90 photos delivered per hour of shooting time, though that number is not guaranteed.
-If there are any “must-have” photos (please do NOT take a list from Pinterest), those shots need to be communicated to Rachel Photographs at least 7 days before the wedding.
+Most clients can expect anywhere from 40-80 photos delivered per hour of shooting time, though that number is not guaranteed.
+If there are any “must-have” photos (please do not take a list from Pinterest…), those shots need to be communicated to Rachel Photographs at least 7 days before the wedding.

 POST PRODUCTION and EDITING: